jensettl/jensettl.github.io/_posts/0000-00-00-TOP-coming-soon.md

 ## Topics to be covered
+- New Agent Builder N8n konkurrent by openai
 - AI and Machine Learning
     - Prompt Engineering for LLMs (effective prompting patterns for LangChain, OpenAI, etc.)
     - Vector Databases & Semantic Search (Pinecone, Weaviate, FAISS)